cdown/gmute/README.rst

 Then, with a message from a thread you want to mute highlighted in the index, press M to mute that thread, just as would work in the Gmail UI.

+You might also want to ``unset wait_key`` in your mutt config to avoid the "press any key to continue" prompt.

 Installation
 ============